 Utah law entitles immediate family to compensation for the accidental death of a loved one

 Wrongful death is caused by negligence or misconduct by a person or system.
 The death may be the result of a dangerous condition or property, a manufacturer overlooking a safety feature, or another driver’s momentary distraction.
-Fillmore Spencer LLC helps you prevail against tactics deployed by the defense and insurance company and obtain compensation for the loss of your loved one and, possibly, some measure of justice.
+Fillmore Spencer LLC wrongful death lawyers help you prevail against tactics deployed by the defense and insurance company and obtain compensation for the loss of your loved one and, possibly, some measure of justice.

 Every fatality is, of course, a tragic loss, but perhaps none more so than the death of a family breadwinner.
 Can the family pay bills going forward?
 Will you lose your home?
 Can the household chores, like child and elder care, car maintenance, housework, home repair, and yard work be performed by other family members?
 How will family members cope with the sudden stress of this major life change?